 - A signed letter dated within the past six months from your physician on his/her letterhead indicating the need for Physically Challenged Services.

-- A signed physician’s prescription form indicating the need for Physically Challenged Services dated within the past six months.
+- A signed physician’s prescription form indicating the need for Physically Challenged Services and dated within the past six months.

 Transportation for Physically Challenged Delegates

 Transportation is provided for official Annual Meeting events only and does not include airport transfers.
 PC Transportation follows the regular NEA shuttle schedule which includes limited service for the HCR Awards Program on July 3rd.
 See the Physically Challenged Shuttle Brochure for details.

 Transportation is limited to qualifying delegates only (not former delegates, friends, family, and guests).
 If a companion is required to assist a delegate, a physician’s note indicating that need and dated within the last six months, is required.
 If you travel with medical equipment, you may want to have your physician recommend a travel companion.
 NEA or the Shuttle bus staff are not responsible for carrying medical equipment or other personal items.